Toshihiro Nagoshi: Development of Yakuza and company promotions

 Nagoshi decided not to compete with big western companies, including EA, Activision, and Rockstar.
 He decided to double down on the Japanese market instead.
 With the game Ryu Ga Gotoku, which then was localized as Yakuza in western markets, the only market left was the Japanese adult male.
 After a reorganization, Nagoshi's team became bigger after the non-sports staff of Smilebit moved to Amusement Vision, thereby falling under Nagoshi's responsibility.
 Amusement Vision and Smilebit had different cultures and strengths, so Nagoshi thought it'd be best for the staff morale to start from scratch and to develop a new IP in the form of Yakuza.
 By 2005, Amusement Vision was called New Entertainment R&D, which Nagoshi managed.
 The game had a difficult development cycle, as the first pitch was rejected by the higher-ups, due to expecting something different out of Nagoshi.
 At the time, Sega and Sammy merged to form Sega Sammy Holdings.
 The new owner and CEO of Sega Sammy, Hajime Satomi saw footage of Yakuza that was forcibly sneaked in a preview of upcoming Sega games, despite that it wasn't officially a project yet.
 Despite Sega executives viewing the game as an unprofitable risk due to its lack of broader appeal, Satomi took an interest in it.
 Through perseverance and Satomi's backing, Nagoshi managed to get the project started.
 It was his most personal project, as the people in the game are often named after people that Nagoshi knew personally.
 The main character Kazuma Kiryu is named after someone very dear to him.
 The stories are also based on his real life experiences in dating, partying and overall just having fun.
 When developing the Yakuza franchise, Nagoshi learned the difference between nurturing one IP and making many types of genres during his time at Sega AM2 and Amusement Vision.
 He thought it was very valuable to see both sides.

-As of 2009, Nagoshi supervised all research and development of consumer game development at Sega.
+As of 2009, Nagoshi supervised all research and development of console game development at Sega of Japan.
 In 2010, Nagoshi's project Binary Domain was revealed, which was his desire to tell a science fiction story, while also developing a game that actively competed against popular western games at the time.